 As is often the case with an event like this, you learn a few things whilst photographing it.
-Looking through some of my image files, I realised that I could have experimented more with some slower shutter speeds particularly when photographing the older propeller driven aircraft in order to give a greater sense of movement in the spinning propeller.
-If readers get such an opportunity as this, try experimenting with shutter speeds down to 1/30 second, pan with the moving aircraft and be prepared to rattle off a lot of frames.
+Looking through some of my image files, I realized that I could have experimented more with some slower shutter speeds particularly when photographing the older propeller-driven aircraft in order to give a greater sense of movement in the spinning propeller.
+If readers get such an opportunity as this, try experimenting with shutter speeds down to 1/30 second, pan with the moving aircraft, and be prepared to rattle off a lot of frames.
 Pixels are cheap and the rubbish bin is an essential photographic tool!

 I used the 100-400mm zoom lens for all the flight shots and it proved to be the ideal lens for the purpose.
 For the static display shots, I switched to the 16-35mm zoom and made a point of getting down as low as possible.
 This allowed me to isolate (as well as possible in a restricted environment) the aircraft against the sky.
 Photographed at normal standing height, the static display shots tend to be marred by the messy background of fences, buildings, etc. In addition, the low angle just makes the aircraft look even more awesome!
 See the F-35 image above and check out the EA-18G "Growler" shot in the image gallery.